 Some of the more common signs and symptoms of sleep disorders are:

-Overall, the biggest takeaway from keeping a regular, daily sleep schedule is that it’s good for your health and your overall daily life.
-A sleep schedule allows a person to maintain the timing of their internal clock and assists in helping them fall asleep, stay asleep and wake easier.
+Overall, the biggest takeaway from keeping a regular, daily sleep schedule is that it’s good for your health and your daily life.
+A sleep schedule allows a person to maintain the timing of their internal clock and assists in helping them fall asleep, stay asleep, and wake up more easily.

-Even if a sleep schedule isn’t always perfect, making just a few small changes to your sleep routine will change your sleep drastically.
+Even if a sleep schedule isn’t always perfect, making just a few small changes to your sleep routine will drastically improve your sleep.
+Consulting a sleep medicine specialist can provide insights and treatments for sleep disorders.

 Citations/Resources